-Calcium-independent cell adhesion molecules:
+Calcium-independent cell adhesion molecules: Ig-CAMs, nectins and integrins

 Ig-CAMs are cell-surface glycoproteins with an extracellular domain characterized by a variable number of immunoglobulin-like loops.
 Most Ig-CAMs have a transmembrane domain; others are attached to the cell surface by a glycophosphatidyl inositol (GPI) anchor.
 As in cadherins, Ig-CAMs establish homophilic interactions contributing to cell-cell adhesion, although in a Ca2+-independent manner.
 The cytoplasmic tail of Ig-CAMs also interacts with cytoskeletal components such as F-actin, ankyrins and spectrin.
 Ig-CAMs can directly or indirectly bind growth factor receptors and control their internalization.